Tramp with a large rear end from Falkirk (4)

 'a large' becomes 'L' (eg in clothes sizes).

-'rear' says the letters should be written in reverse (I've seen 'rearing' mean this (as in a horse rearing up)).
+'rear' shows that the letters should be reversed in order (I've seen 'rearing' mean this (as in a horse rearing up)).

 'end from falkirk' becomes 'kaw' (I can't justify this - if you can you should believe this answer much more).